magento/magento2-functional-testing-framework/docs/credentials.md

 CREDENTIAL_VAULT_SECRET_BASE_PATH=secret
 ```

-# Configure both File Storage and Vault Storage
+## Configure both File Storage and Vault Storage

-It's possible and sometimes useful to setup and use both `.credentials` file and vault for secret storage at the same time.
+It is possible and sometimes useful to setup and use both `.credentials` file and vault for secret storage at the same time.
 In this case, MFTF tests are able to read secret data at runtime from both storage, and local `.credentials` file will take precedence.

 <!-- {% raw %} -->

-# Use credentials in a test
+## Use credentials in a test

 Credentials can be used in actions: [`fillField`][], [`magentoCLI`][], and [`createData`][].